adam-zakaria/yolo-training/README.md

 ## The code
 ### Executing a stage of the pipeline
 At the bottom of each file in the pipeline there exist strings that should be populated with the name of the dataset that you wish to apply a specific pipeline stage to.
-For instance, in base.py simply pass the dataset like so: ```produce_dataset('n100t')```
+For instance, in base.py simply pass the dataset like so: ```produce_dataset('n100t')``` Datasets must be in the form <dataset_name><number of images><training or validation>, i.e. 'n12400t', 'n242v', 'c2422t', 'c224v', where n and c stand for nightowls and coco.

 ### Adding a dataset
 To add support for a new dataset, the first step would be to add cases for the dataset in ```dataset_helper()``` in base.py and add files to the specified locations.
 I have not thought about adding support for new datasets beyond this step.